My thanks to Bill Watson for providing much of the information on this page and for the pictures of his team raising one of the engines.

 The picture above is of the Saro Lerwick which won the order for specification R1/36.
 Its dumpy, high sided fuselage shows exactly the problem of drag the retracting bottom of the B20 was designed to avoid.
 Note that the front turret had to slide back to allow mooring duties to be carried out (as in the Sunderland).
 The B20 design allowed these to be carried out from the "deck" of the retracting pontoon bottom.

 If the Blackburn B20 had been chosen instead of the Saro Lerwick it is likely there would have been tremendous pressure to use the Hercules engines as originally planned.
 In this case, J.D.
 Rennie would either have had to resist the growth in the weight of the B20 during its development or accepted a reduced performance in either speed or range.
 However, the Hercules engine was developed extensively both before, during and after the war and its power was increased from 1,150 horsepower of the MkI in 1936 through the 1,615 horsepower Mk VI of 1941 to the 2,080 horsepower Mk 762 of post-war years.
-So mid to late war versions of a B20 powered by Hercules engines could well have come close to realising the full speed potential of the airframe.
+So mid to late war versions of a B20 powered by Hercules engines could well have come close to realising the full speed potential of the airframe (assuming the propeller issues outlined above had been solved).
 If the B20 had been chosen to meet R1/36 it would have had an armament of 8 machine guns (2 in a nose turret, 2 in a dorsal turret and 4 in the tail turret) and carried a bomb load of 2,000 lb (the B20 was apparently designed with 4 bomb-cells in the inner wings, each capable of accomodating a 500 lb bomb).
 The range called for in R1/36 was only 1,500 miles (The Sunderland and Catalina flying boats both had a range of more than 2,500 miles).

 How a Hercules powered version of the Blackburn B20 might have looked

 If, on the other hand, the B20 had been ordered into production later, after the switch to Rolls-Royce Vulture engines as the powerplants, an alternative engine would have been needed when production of the Vulture was stopped to allow Rolls Royce to concentrate on the Merlin.
-One way forward would have been to emulate the process which transformed the lacklustre Avro Manchester into the Lancaster and replace the two Vultures with four Merlins.
+One way forward would have been to emulate the process which transformed the Avro Manchester into the Lancaster and replace the two Vultures with four Merlins.
 Another solution, as adopted for the Vickers Warwick bomber, was to wait for the availability of the 2,300 horsepower Bristol Centaurus late in the war.
 Taking a real broad overview perhaps the best engines for the B20 would have been the Fairey P-24 "Monarch" engine of 2,240 horsepower (hoped to be developed to 3,000 hp) which was flying in prototype form in 1939 but was cancelled by an Air Ministry that thought Britain had too many aero-engine companies.
 Each Monarch engine consisted of two12 cylinder units, each of which drove its own contra-rotating propeller, a mechanically simple arrangement which avoided the many problems which plagued the outwardly similar German Daimler-Benz DB606.

 How the B20 might have looked in the air-sea rescue role.
 Its speed would have made its chance of survival in this task over the North Sea much greater than the types which actually carried it out.
 The pontoon float would have greatly simplified the task of picking up survivors.